Frequently Asked Questions

 - Holding the oyster level, to retain juices, slide the knife under the meat to release the muscle from the shell.

-- Connecticut River Shad: When is it in season?Typically, Connecticut River Shad is available during May.
+Typically, Connecticut River Shad is available during May.
 Call ahead for availability.

-- Soft Shell Crabs: When are they in season?Soft Shell Crabs are in season from April through September.
+Soft Shell Crabs are in season from April through September.

-- Do you ship lobsters and/or seafood?No, we do not ship.
+No, we do not ship.
 We will pack lobsters and seafood in an Airfreight Box for you to take on a plane or to a carrier to have them shipped.

-- Do you cook lobsters to order?We sell fresh cooked chicken (1 lb.) lobsters by the piece.
+We sell fresh cooked chicken (1 lb.) lobsters by the piece.

-- Lobster Cooking times?We recommend steaming lobster in 2-3” of salted, boiling water for the following times:
+We recommend steaming lobster in 2-3” of salted, boiling water for the following times:

 When water boils, place lobsters in pot.
 Begin timing when pot refills with steam.